Search & Buy VietJet Air Flights

 Vietjet Air Cargo will launch its first freighter service in October as Vietnam’s air cargo industry continues a strong growth trajectory.
 With a Korean express logistics company as its first customer, Vietjet’s initial freighter services will concentrate on South-east Asia, with Singapore, Bangkok, Hong Kong and Manila likely destinations.
 Vietjet has expanded rapidly since its bikini-clad launch in 2011, building up a fleet of 41 aircraft in less than six years.
 Last year, the carrier recorded a 39% increase in revenue to $1.23bn, while passenger numbers jumped 50% to over 14m.

-Browse the most popular VietJet Air flight routes to destinations within the Vietnam region.
-Alternative Airlines can help you make reservations on VietJet Air.
+Browse the most popular VietJet Air flight routes to cities worldwide.
+Alternative Airlines can help you make reservations on VietJet Air for international flights to lots of destinations.
 Use the following list of routes to help you plan your next flight.
-VietJet Air flights on Alternative Airlines to save big!
+Book VietJet Air flights on Alternative Airlines to save big!
 Alternative Airlines is an online travel agency, specialising in booking lesser known airlines and remote destinations.